Ata ibn Abi Rabah: Hadith

-Early hadith scholars, such as Yahya ibn Said al-Qattani, were critical of hadith that Ata had transmitted in mursal form, suspected he may have engaged in tadlis and noted that his intellectual faculties declined towards the end of his life.
+Many of the hadith transmitted by Ata lack an isnad.
+Early hadith scholars, such as Yahya ibn Sa'id al-Qattan, were critical of hadith that Ata had transmitted in mursal form, suspected he may have engaged in tadlis and noted that his intellectual faculties declined towards the end of his life.
 However, he was generally perceived as a reliable transmitter and later hadith critics such as Ahmad ibn Hanbal exonerated him from tadlis.
 Several of Ata's students, including his son Yaqub and Ibn Jurayj, transmitted hadith from him in writing.